PPML/tabby/utilities/inst/about-tabby.md

 -   **TB-Related Deaths** representing annual TB-attributable mortality per million.

-*Scenarios:* results can be shown for up to seven scenarios selected by the user, describing different assumptions about future TB prevention and control policy (‘Modeled Scenarios'), or trends in major epidemiological determinants ('Sensitivity Analyses').
+*Scenarios:* results can be shown for up to five scenarios selected by the user, describing different assumptions about future TB prevention and control policy (‘Modeled Scenarios').
 Descriptions for each scenario are provided below.

 *Download:* clicking on a button initiates download of the visualization